How to start a pest control business

 Who can start a pest control business?

 Unfortunately, pests will always be an issue in the UK, ranging from rats to insects and even birds.
-This means a steady flow of work for anyone choosing to work in pest control.
-Wondering who can start a pest control business?
-Well, if you’re already working in this sector, you’ll likely have the necessary qualifications but for those just starting out, you’ll need:
+This means a consistent flow of work for anyone choosing to work in pest control.

 - Proper training in this sector through an apprenticeship or a foundation course in pest management.